 Bainbridge Island lies just 35 minutes from Seattle by ferry.
 As you approach the island via ferry, you’ll witness the majestic Seattle skyline fading away from the deck.

 The island is one of many popular islands in Puget Sound.
-This inlet of the Pacific Ocean is not only famous for its interesting islands, but it’s a fantasy realm of any ocean lover.
+This inlet of the Pacific Ocean is not only famous for its interesting islands, but it’s a fantasy realm for any ocean lover.
 Whales, porpoises, otters, orcas, and even bald eagles call Puget Sound home.
 There are plenty of wildlife-viewing tours, ranging from a couple of hours to full-day excursions.

 Bainbridge Island is a synergy of culture and natural beauty.
 Downtown Bainbridge offers hours of wandering options to the curious tourist.
 Explore the town’s galleries, boutiques, cafes, coffee shops, and curio shops to find everything from art to wine.
-If you’re a shopping enthusiast, you can get their hands on unique gifts that you’ll struggle to find elsewhere.
+If you’re a shopping enthusiast, you can get your hands on unique gifts that you’ll struggle to find elsewhere.

 Have limited time to explore the surroundings of Seattle?
 Move Snoqualmie Falls up on your Seattle wishlist.
 There’s a good reason why over 1.5 million visitors wander to these falls every year.